• Aug 23, 2024

 4. Consult Legal Counsel

-If employees feel like they have been improperly paid, they should consult with the employment attorneys at Lawyers for Justice, PCso they can have a strong advocate on their behalf.
+If employees feel like they have been improperly paid, they should consult with the employment attorneys at Lawyers for Justice, PC so they can have a strong advocate on their behalf.

 Split Shift Premium – FAQ